Frequently Asked Questions for Schools

 Q. Why is the government giving away free fishing rods to Grade 5 students?

 A. The Victorian Government is keen to get more children outside and active, connecting with nature and enjoying time in the great outdoors.
-Fishing is a great way to do that, which is why the State Government is investing $96 million to improve fishing, boating, piers and aquaculture.
+Fishing is a great way to do that, which is why the State Government is investing $96m to improve fishing, boating, piers and aquaculture.

 Q. How are the free fishing rods being funded?

-A. The Victorian Government is investing $1.5 million from the Recreational Fishing Licence Trust Fund to provide up to 95,000 Little Angler Kits to primary school aged children in Victoria, exceeding its commitment to provide 60,000 kits.
+A. The Victorian Government is investing $1.5 million from the Recreational Fishing Licence Trust Fund to provide 82,500 Little Angler Kits to primary school aged children in Victoria.
 A significant return on this investment will be realised when these junior fishers become adults and commence paying for a Recreational Fishing Licence, with their licence fees going into the Trust Fund to be reinvested into further improving recreational fishing for all Victorians to enjoy.

 Q. How does the school apply to receive the kits?

-A school was able to opt out of receiving a kit for any reason by advising the Victorian Fisheries Authority via email (chris.padovani@vfa.vic.gov.au) that they do not wish to receive any kits by no later than Thursday 7 September 2023.
+A. They don’t.
+The Victorian Fisheries Authority will distribute the kits to all Victorian primary schools.
+A school can opt out of receiving a kit for any reason by advising the Victorian Fisheries Authority via email (chris.padovani@vfa.vic.gov.au) that they do not wish to receive any kits by no later than 1 December 2025.

 Q. When will schools get their kits?